7Mon·

 I look forward to your comments.

-Fun fact: When I asked my girlfriend (not really interested in shares) about possible profiteers, her timid answer was: "Umbrella manufacturers?"
+Fun fact: When I asked my girlfriend (not really interested in shares) about possible profiteers, her timid answer was: "Manufacturers of umbrellas?"
 But I hadn't found a pure player, so there was nothing in the article 😉

 You never stop learning.